-Employees who, in the course of their duties, may be exposed to violence or aggressive conduct will receive training at the Employer's expense in recognizing and handling such episodes.

-2 Geographic Area: A group of communities where it is practical for multiple locations to meet together.

-The Employer will provide the employee with pertinent information relative to the potential for experiencing violence, physical aggression, and/or verbal abuse within any particular workplace.
-The employee will be informed of specific instruction on the approach to be taken when providing care for the client.

-Immediate defusing, debriefing and, where deemed appropriate by a qualified medical practitioner, post traumatic counselling for individuals who have been exposed to violence of an unusual nature, including physical assault, will be made available to employees by qualified outside practitioners where such services are available at no cost to the Employer.
-Where an employee requires time off to attend defusing or debriefing, it will be without loss of pay.

-At the request of an employee who has been exposed to violence, including physical aggression or verbal abuse, the parties will meet as soon as possible to determine remedies up to and including transfer.
+- (a) Employees who, in the course of their duties, may be exposed to violence or aggressive conduct will receive training at the Employer's expense in recognizing and handling such episodes. - (b) The Employer will provide, and review with the employee as appropriate, pertinent information, including information as soon as it is updated, relative to the potential for experiencing violence, physical aggression, and/or verbal abuse within any particular workplace by any persons present at the workplace.
+The employee will be informed of specific instruction on the approach to be taken when providing care for the client. - (c) Immediate defusing, debriefing, culturally appropriate supports and, where deemed appropriate by a qualified medical practitioner, post traumatic counselling for individuals who have been exposed to violence, including physical, sexual, or verbal assault, will be made available to employees by culturally appropriate individuals or qualified outside practitioners where such services are available at no cost to the Employer.
+Where an employee requires time off to attend defusing or debriefing, it will be without loss of pay. - (d) At the request of an employee who has been exposed to violence, including physical aggression, sexual or verbal abuse, the parties will meet as soon as possible to determine remedies up to and including transfer.
 The parties will make every reasonable effort to find a remedy.
-Once the remedy is agreed it will be implemented within 15 days.

-Where repeated incidents of violence occur, including physical aggression or verbal abuse, the Joint Safety and Health Committee, after review of the circumstances, may request a review by WorkSafeBC.
+Once the remedy is agreed it will be implemented within 15 days. - (e) Where repeated incidents of violence occur, including physical aggression, sexual or verbal abuse, the Joint Safety and Health Committee, after review of the circumstances, may request a review by WorkSafeBC.

-Where an employee has experienced a critical incident related to their work responsibilities, the Employer will assist the employee to obtain WorkSafeBC counselling and such other support as may be reasonably available.

-An employee in need of assistance may call the WorkSafeBC Critical Incident Response pager.
-The Employer will post the current pager contact information at all worksites.
+- (f) Where an employee has experienced a critical incident related to their work responsibilities, the Employer will assist the employee to obtain WorkSafeBC counselling and such other support as may be reasonably available. - (g) An employee in need of assistance may contact the WorkSafeBC Critical Incident Response Program phone number.
+The Employer will post the current contact information at all worksites.